Platform Compatibility

 - To check if everything is OK and no other than bundled libraries are available, open PCV preferences and under

-section, click Check Environment button, popup will open with info.
-If all is OK,All seems to be fine.
+Librariessection, click Check Environment button, popup will open with info.
+If all is OK,All seems to be fine.message will be displayed.- Please note, if some other legacy addon uses user

-it will be detected and reported, if some other legacy addon installs any library automatically at startup, it will be also found and reported.
+site-packagesit will be detected and reported, if some other legacy addon installs any library automatically at startup, it will be also found and reported.

 - Please note, if some other legacy addon uses user